 The small town of Bluff is almost as southerly and it’s also where the State Highway 1, which runs through both islands, ends.
 That place is therefore much more convenient as the southernmost point of the island and so at Stirling Point in Bluff there’s a sign where you can take your picture as proof that, officially, you’ve reached the end of the South Island.
 Or you can just go there and stare at the sea, look at the small islands off the coast, and dream of going even further south to Stewart Island.

 On the map, the Catlins route doesn’t seem too long but it would take a minimum of two or three days to properly explore the region.
-We didn’t know that when we started but realized we’d have troubles doing all we wanted to do when we had lunch in Curio Bay (we started in Invercargill – just look at a map).
+We didn’t know that when we started but realized we’d have trouble doing all we wanted to do when we had lunch in Curio Bay (we started in Invercargill – just look at a map).

 Before lunch, we spent about two hours on the beach at Waipapa point lighthouse – an empty beach with only seabirds, even a colony of spotted shags.
 With some patience and luck you can find beautifully colored paua shells or fragments of them.